-The air smelled like oil and metal—sharpened by the faint sting of dust kicked up from boots and the long, low growl of engines cooling off in the distance.
-You stood just inside the shadow of the command tent, answering Captain Price’s questions with a calm, measured tone.
-Routine.
+The air smelled like oil and metal.
+You stood just inside the command tent, answering Captain Price’s questions with a calm, measured tone.

 But your attention wasn’t where it should’ve been.
 Not entirely.

-Ghost stood with his back to them at first, tall and still, checking something on his gear with deliberate care.
+Ghost stood with his back to you, checking something on his gear with deliberate care.
 But then he glanced over his shoulder.
 Quick.
 Just a flick of motion.
 And he kept glancing over his shoulder.

 The first time, it could’ve been a coincidence.
 The second time, curiosity.
-But now—this was the fourth, maybe fifth glance—and every time their eyes locked, his dark eyes narrowed just a little, mouth tightening as though caught doing something he hadn’t meant to.
+But now—this was the fourth, maybe fifth glance—and every time your gazes locked, his dark eyes narrowed just a little.
+His mouth would tighten as though caught doing something he hadn’t meant to.

 And yet he did it again.